feature-engine/feature_engine/paper/paper.md

 # Statement of need

-Data scientists spend an enormous amount of time on data pre-processing and transformation ahead of training machine learning models [@domingos:2012].
+Data scientists spend an enormous amount of time on data pre-processing and transformation ahead of training machine learning models [@domingos].
 While some feature engineering processes can be domain-specific, a large variety of transformations are commonly applied across datasets.
 For example, data scientists need to impute or remove missing values or transform categories into numbers, to train machine learning models using Scikit-learn,